waitai/cwm-json-schema-validator/README.md

 ## CWM SDK Tutorial

 You can find a presentation on [how to build a utlity function adapter for CWM](https://www.youtube.com/watch?v=_nvpyjtNbo8) during the Automation Developer Days in Stockholm on May 21st, 2024.
+The presentation walked you with the steps for developing a utility function adapter using the CWM SDK from scratch.

+Working with a utility function adapter is typically much simpler than an adapter for interfacing with an external system as you don't usually have to deal with resources and secrets.

 ## Implementation of the Validate RPC call in the CWM adapter

 Source code for activities.go can be found [here](./adapter/cisco-jsonschema/go/validate/activities.go).
-The open source library called [gojsonchema](https://github.com/xeipuuv/gojsonschema) was used to implement the Validate RPC call in the JSON Schema Validation adapter for CWM.
+The open source Go library called [gojsonchema](https://github.com/xeipuuv/gojsonschema) was used to implement the Validate RPC call in the JSON Schema Validation adapter for CWM.

-Since both the JSON input and the JSON schema in the Request message of the adapter are defined as JSON objects, the most appropriate loader to use is the NewGoLoader as shown in the following 2 lines of Go code:
+Since both the JSON input and the JSON schema in the Request message of the adapter are defined as JSON objects, the most appropriate loader from gojsonschema to use is the NewGoLoader as shown in the following 2 lines of Go code:

 ```
 schemaLoader := gojsonschema.NewGoLoader(req.GetJsonSchema())